Compensation for failure to provide anticoagulants

-It has recently been confirmed that NHS Stroke Action will be launched in March 2020.
-This initiative is aimed at helping teams of specialist nurses and pharmacists to identify patients with irregular heartbeats so they can be given a treatment plan.
+NHS Stroke Action is an initiative that is aimed at helping teams of specialist nurses and pharmacists to identify patients with irregular heartbeats so they can be given a treatment plan.
 It is hoped that by offering patients anticoagulant treatment at an earlier stage the risk of heart attack and stroke will be significantly decreased.

 However, at-risk patients are not always identified and treated with anticoagulants.
 Mistakes and errors occur which can lead to patients developing avoidable conditions such as heart attacks or strokes.
 If you have suffered illness due to a failure to provide anticoagulants then you may be entitled to claim compensation.

-In order to make a compensation claim for failure to provide anticoagulants there are a number of requirements that need to be met:
+In order to make a compensation claim for failure to provide anticoagulants there are a number of issues that our expert lawyers will need to review:

-- The medical professionals involved in your care must have failed to meet a reasonable standard when assessing and treating you;
+- Have the medical professionals involved in your care failed to meet a reasonable standard when assessing and treating you?

-- The failure of the medical professionals to provide you with appropriate medical treatment given your presentation and condition has materially contributed to you suffering an avoidable condition;
+- Has the failure of those medical professionals to provide you with appropriate medical treatment given your presentation and condition materially contributed to you suffering an avoidable condition?

-- If it had not been for the failure of your treating medical professionals, you would have received the appropriate care and treatment, which, on balance, would have prevented a heart attack, stroke or other condition; and
+- If it had not been for the failure of your treating medical professionals, would you have received the appropriate care and treatment, which, on balance, would have prevented a heart attack, stroke or other condition?

 Where failure to provide anticoagulants results in a patient’s death their loved ones may still be entitled to compensation by bringing a claim under the Fatal Accidents Act 1976 or the Law Reform (Miscellaneous Provisions) Act 1934.
-Such claims can include compensation for ‘loss of dependancy’ for anyone who was financially dependant on the person who has passed away.
+Such claims can include compensation for ‘loss of dependancy’ on behalf of anyone who was financially dependant on the person who has passed away.